crewAIInc/crewAI/README.md

 # You can pass an optional llm attribute specifying what model you wanna use.
 # It can be a local model through Ollama / LM Studio or a remote
-# model like OpenAI, Mistral, Antrophic or others (https://docs.crewai.com/how-to/LLM-Connections/)
+# model like OpenAI, Mistral, Anthropic or others (https://docs.crewai.com/how-to/LLM-Connections/)
 #
 # import os
 # os.environ['OPENAI_MODEL_NAME'] = 'gpt-3.5-turbo'